chadwcarlson/metabase/CONTRIBUTING.md

 ## Code of Conduct

 It is of utmost importance that every memeber of the community is treated rightly and we are very respectful to one another.
-Our Code of Conduct exists so that we all know how to treat each other in the community the right way.
+Our code of conduct exists so that we all know how to treat each other in the community with kindness.
 Please see our [Code of Conduct]()

 ## Code of Conduct